techieJarek/coding-problems/README.md

 **FormLargestNumber.java** -
 Write a function that given a list of non negative integers, arranges them such that they form the largest possible number.
 For example, given [50, 2, 1, 9], the largest formed number is 95021.

+**FibonacciNumbers.java** -
+Write a function that computes the list of the first 100 Fibonacci numbers.
+By definition, the first two numbers in the Fibonacci sequence are 0 and 1, and each subsequent number is the sum of the previous two.
+As an example, here are the first 10 Fibonnaci numbers: 0, 1, 1, 2, 3, 5, 8, 13, 21, and 34.